sachin-pikle/tips-and-tricks/clone-child-folder-github.md

-# Clone a child folder (and it's subfolders) from GitHub
+# How to clone a child folder (and it's subfolders) from GitHub

 ***Credits: Rahul MR's code snippet: https://github.com/oracle-devrel/oci-devops-examples/tree/main/oci-coderepo-examples/oci-devops-coderepo-with-github***